How to Stop Living Paycheck to Paycheck in 8 Steps

 If you are giving in to your kids’ every request and demand, you are doing worse than just emptying your bank account and making it impossible to get ahead: You are teaching them it’s OK to overspend.

 Turn things around by setting a household budget that sets realistic limits for spending and then sticking to the limits you’ve set.
 You’ll help your savings and teach them a valuable lesson.
+Take them food shopping and let them learn how to shop and make choices, they will pick up on it quickly.

 5. Cut your housing costs